greenelab/deep-review/sections/03_categorize.md

 Once diagnosed with a disease, an individual might be assigned a stage based on another set of human-defined rules.
-While these rules are refined over time, the process is evolutionary and adhoc, potentially impeding the identification of shared underlying mechanisms and novel treatment interventions.
+While these rules are refined over time, the process is evolutionary and adhoc, potentially impeding the identification of underlying biological mechanisms and their corresponding treatment interventions.

-Deep learning methods coupled with a large corpus of patient phenotypes offer data-derived patient categorizations.
-A deep neural network can identify entirely new categories of health or disease that are only present when data from multiple lab tests are integrated.
+Deep learning methods coupled with a large corpus of patient phenotypes can provide a more data-driven approach to patient categorization.
+A deep neural network has the potential to identify entirely new categories of health or disease that are only present when data from multiple lab tests are integrated.

 As an example, consider the condition Latent Autoimmune Diabetes in Adults (LADA).
 The history of this disease classification is briefly reviewed in